Cat Twitching in Sleep: Why it Happens and What to Do

 “The length of time a seizure lasts depends on what’s causing it,” Dr. Myers explains.
 “If you think your cat is having a seizure, try waking them up.
 If it’s sleep twitching, the cat will wake up and act normal.”

-If you think your cat is having a seizure, or you’re unsure if your cat’s twitching could be more serious, Dr. Myers suggests writing down observations and recording a video when possible.
+If you’re worried your cat’s twitching may be abnormal, Dr. Myers suggests writing down observations and recording a video when possible.
 “The veterinarian will also want to know how often it happens and if your cat is showing any other symptoms.
 Also tell the veterinarian about any medications, supplements, pesticides, or natural products you use on or around your cat,” she says.

 Otherwise, enjoy curling up with your favorite napping feline.
 If she’s twitching, she’s likely just dreaming of catching mice, eating her favorite meal, or cuddling with you.